zt-robinson/GreenBook/README.md

 # GreenBook

-**GreenBook** is a Flask-based golf simulation platform that creates a professional golf tour ecosystem – complete with tournament simulation, player progression, and betting systems using **play money only**.
+**GreenBook** is a Flask-based golf simulation platform that creates a professional golf tour ecosystem – complete with tournament simulation, player progression, and betting systems using **virtual money only**.
 Think of it as a combination of PGA Tour simulation, fantasy sports, and sports betting analytics in a safe, simulated environment.

 ## 🎯 Project Vision